wikimedia/mediawiki-containers/README.md

-# mediawiki-docker-compose
+# mediawiki-containers

-A prototype docker-compose setup for a fully-featured MediaWiki install including VisualEditor, Parsoid, RESTBase, Mathoid & other services.
+Containerized MediaWiki install including VisualEditor, Parsoid, RESTBase, Mathoid & other services.

 ## Requirements

-You need `docker` and `docker-compose`, which is available in recent distros like Debian Sid.
-Alternatively, you can follow [the Docker install instructions](https://docs.docker.com/compose/install/) for your distribution.
+You need `docker` >= 1.6.
+On a recent Debian distribution (Jessie, Sid), this can be installed with `apt-get install docker.io`.

 The minimum hardware requirements are a KVM or similar VM with 512M RAM.
 These can be had from a variety of vendors for around $5/month.
 [This